Campus Renovation Services

 Questions and requests for further project-specific information can be directed to firstname.lastname@example.org or you can contact your project administrator directly.
 Administrator contact information is located in the Project Portal.
 For general questions and concerns, see the department contacts at the bottom of this page.

 Project Request Submission Deadlines

 Campus Renovation Services has implemented deadlines for the submission of project requests.
 The deadline for submission of project requests for Summer 2018 renovation projects is January 1, 2018.

 How to Request a Project

-To request a new project, complete a Request for Remodeling Form and send it to your College Representative
+To request a new project, complete the Request for Remodeling Form and send it to your College Representative

 for approval.
 A single person with authority to approve funding